iWriteGigs

 Question #14

-A the lower the level of education, the fewer births to single women
+A There is no relationship between the level of education and births to single women.

 C the greater the level of education, the more births to single women